Pylons/pyramid/docs/narr/traversal.rst

 stored in a relational database.
 However, when you have a hierarchical data store, it can provide advantages over using URL-based dispatch.

+Thus :mod:`repoze.bfg` provides support for both approaches, even though the focus is on object graph traversal.

 The Model Graph
 ---------------